-Changes in DB between pre- and post-test was used as the distal outcome (i.e., the observed variable that is predicted by the latent categorical variable) and assessed using the Eyberg Child

-Behavior Inventory-Intensity Scale (ECBI; Eyberg & Pincus, 1999, 5 studies) or SDQ 'Conduct Problems' sub-scale (1 study).
-Both instruments have been shown to be valid screening measures for conduct problems in children (e.g., Abrahamse et al., 2015; Goodman et al., 2003) and previous studies have shown that the ECBI intensity and SDQ conduct problem scales are associated (Abrahamse et al., 2015).
-The instruments contain comparable items, such as "Often loses temper" vs. "Has temper tantrums".
-The SDQ was found to be invariant across different countries (Foley et al., 2023; Stevanovic et al., 2017), however studies on measurement invariance of the ECBI are lacking.
+Changes in DB between pre- and posttest were used as the distal outcome (i.e., the observed variable that is predicted by the latent categorical variable) and assessed using the Eyberg Child Behavior Inventory-Intensity Scale (ECBI; Eyberg & Pincus, 1999, five studies) or SDQ "Conduct Problems" subscale (one study).
+Both instruments have been shown to be valid screening measures for conduct problems in children (e.g., Abrahamse et al., 2015; R. Goodman et al., 2003), and previous studies have shown that the ECBI intensity and SDQ conduct problem scales are associated (Abrahamse et al., 2015).
+The instruments contain comparable items, such as "Often loses temper" versus "Has temper tantrums."
+The SDQ was found to be invariant across different countries (Foley et al., 2023; Stevanovic et al., 2017); however, studies on measurement invariance of the ECBI are lacking.

-The most frequently used measure for caregiver-reported DB was the ECBI, consisting of 36 items measured on a 7-point Likert scale (1=never to 7=always).
-For one trial, scores on SDQ 'Conduct Problems' sub-scale were therefore converted into the 5-item ECBI Intensity Scale.
-The SDQ Conduct Problem sub-scale age- and gender- specific population means and standard deviations (Maurice-Stam et al., 2018) were used to calculate standardized sum scores, which were converted to ECBI sum scores (Weeland et al., 2018) (Supplement 2).
+The most frequently used measure for caregiver-reported DB was the ECBI, consisting of 36 items measured on a 7-point Likert scale (1 = never to 7 = always).
+For one trial, scores on SDQ "Conduct Problems" subscale were therefore converted into the five-item ECBI Intensity Scale.
+The SDQ Conduct Problem subscale age- and gender-specific population means and standard deviations (Maurice-Stam et al., 2018) were used to calculate standardized sum scores, which were converted to ECBI sum scores (Weeland et al., 2018; Supplemental Material 2).